RTXI/dynamic-clamp-file/README.md

 ![Module GUI](dynamic-clamp-file.png)

 <!--start-->
 This module applies a conductance waveform that has already been saved in ASCII format.
 It uses the current real-time period to determine the length of the trial, sampling one row from the ASCII file at each time step.
-If you use it with the SpikeDetect module, you can view a raster plot in real-time of spike times for each trial.
+If you use it with the Spike Detector module, you can view a raster plot in real-time of spike times for each trial.
+Simply use the connector module to send the command signals from the detector to this module.
 <!--end-->

 ####Input Channels